GOP lawmakers in Tennessee expel two Democrats over mass shooting protest

 "I have to raise the voice of the people in my district.
 My folks sent me here because I'm a fighter," Johnson said.

-Johnson, 60, defended her younger colleagues facing expulsion.
-"We have to welcome this younger generation, who might do it a little bit differently, but they are fighting for their constituency," she said right before the vote.
+Johnson, 60, defended her younger colleagues facing expulsion before the votes, saying, "we have to welcome this younger generation, who might do it a little bit differently, but they are fighting for their constituency."

-When the resolution to expel her failed, Johnson's supporters in the chamber erupted in cheers.

-In his remarks before the vote, Pearson, who is Black, invoked the civil rights movement and civil disobedience, saying the Rev. Martin Luther King Jr. spoke of putting "consciousness above rule."
+In his remarks before the vote, Pearson invoked the civil rights movement and civil disobedience, saying the Rev. Martin Luther King Jr. spoke of putting "consciousness above rule."

 "We have heard from thousands of people asking us to do something about gun violence," Pearson said.
 "What it is in the best interest of our people is ending gun violence."